sddevelopment-be/penguin-pragmatic-patterns/src/3_Communication/README.md

 > Having great ideas gets you nowhere fast, if you are unable to communicate your knowledge to others.

-The stereotype of the computer geek sitting in a basement and only interacting with people through some sort of ticketing system can be quite accurate to some extent.
+The stereotype of the computer geek sitting in a basement and only interacting with people through a ticketing system can be quite accurate to some extent.
 Personally, I feel best when I have the sense of moving forward and collaborating on tackling a challenge together with my peers.